Fractured Magic: Chapter Twenty-Seven

 “Then no. I don’t know what sort of company Ms. Fairfax is keeping, but if you or she have any problems with our rules—”

 “We mean no trouble, I assure you,” Leandros said.
 Like he’d done with Isobel, he dipped into a formal bow.
-“I am Prince Leandros Nochdvor of Alfheimr, son of Lorens Nochdvor and nephew to the king.
+“I’m Prince Leandros Nochdvor of Alfheimr, son of Lorens Nochdvor and nephew to the king.
 I’m happy to provide identification if you’d like to see it.
-I wished to speak with Ms. Fairfax on a matter of business only, but if it would be an inconvenience to do so now, I’ll return during your visiting hours.”
+I’ll only be in town two more days and wished to speak with Ms. Fairfax on a matter of business, but if this is inconvenient for you, I’ll rearrange my schedule so I can return during your visiting hours.”

 “That would be wonderful, thank you,” Leandros said.
 When the woman smiled, he didn’t bother smiling back.
 He’d learned that outside Alfheimr, people’s expectations of him varied drastically before and after finding out who he was.
 Before, they expected assimilation.
 They expected him to behave like them.
 After, they wanted the perfect picture of an Alfheimr alfar: the more aloof and unreadable, the better.